 8) How might the concept of Long Life design be useful to designers working within the constraints of the Anthropocene?

-4. Read the following article on kintsugi (Links to an external site.).
-Lacquer, the base of kintsugi, has been used for repair for nearly 1000 years in Japan.
+4) Read the following article on K. Lacquer, the base of kintsugi, has been used for repair for nearly 1000 years in Japan.
 Are there similar practices of repair in your home country?
 What kinds of design and cultural values do you think enables a process of repair such as kintsugi to be practiced and refined over hundreds of years?